jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8b.md

-+++
-title=  "Advancing, Stagnating, Reversing Movement" heading=  "Book 1 Chapter 8b of The Wealth of Nations Simplified" date=  2020-01-18 image=  "/covers/wn.jpg" description=  "High prices are caused by monopolies" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-8a" linkbtext=  "Chapter 8a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-8c" linkftext=  "Chapter 8c" icon=  "/icons/smith.png" author= "Adam Smith"
-+++
+---
+title: "Advancing, Stagnating, Reversing Movement"
+heading: Chapter 8b of Book 1
+date: 2020-01-18
+image: "/covers/wn.jpg"
+description: "High prices are caused by monopolies"
+author: "Adam Smith"
+icon: "/icons/smith.png"
+---

 {{< s v="22" >}} **Wages rise from the continual increase of the national wealth, not from its actual greatness.**